moreati/blob2blob/README.rst

     Strips file data from an uncompressed .tar file and produces a .mtar file containing the metadata plus IPFS CIDs identifying the stripped content.

+`zip2mzip.py`
+    WIP.
+WIll perform the same stripping to a .zip file, producing a .mzip.

 Related projects and reading
 ----------------------------